Receivers

 altitudenumberdevice altitude in meters

-[label]stringevent label (if not specified a trckpnt is automatically assigned) see list of labels below
+[label]stringevent label (if not specified a trckpnt is automatically assigned) see list of labels

 use_server_timebooleantrue to use a server timestamp for the incoming data